Ed's AV Handbook.com

-The engineers assigned Y, I & Q to two radio frequencies.
+The engineers assigned Y, I & Q to only two radio frequencies.
 Y was assigned an amplitude modulated frequency.
 I and Q were combined (90° out of phase) and

 assigned a phase modulated frequency (similar to FM).

 They hid the horizontal and vertical sync signals via a mathematical manipulation of the I and Q signals.
 I will not include the calculation here.
 You'll thank me later.
-In addition, the video's accompaning audio was simultaneously broadcast on a separate FM radio frequency.
+In addition, the video's accompanying audio was simultaneously broadcast on a separate FM radio frequency.

 The NTSC signal was ready for broadcast.
 A television station broadcast antenna initiated cycles of electromagnetic waves that stimulated electromagnetic voltages in receiving TV antennas.
 The receiving television tuners and video processors decoded the modulating RF voltages as follows:

 - Calculate the Horizontal and Vertical synchronizing voltages